adfras/SAM3D_Blender_Alignment/README.md

 **Goal**: Create fully animated skeletons in Blender from video input.

-**Approach**: Extract 127-joint MHR positions from SAM3D, animate empties at each joint, and use live constraints (COPY_LOCATION + STRETCH_TO) to drive an armature.
+**Approach**: Extract 127-joint MHR positions from SAM3D, animate empties at each joint, and use live constraints (COPY_LOCATION + DAMPED_TRACK/COPY_ROTATION) to drive an armature.

 **Key Achievements**:
 - Real-time constraint-driven animation